TeomanEgeSelcuk/Lisp-SBCL-Slime-Emacs/src/notes/week-3/lec_2.md

    (defstruct movie title director year type)
    ```
    - **Simple Explanation:** A structure called "movie" is created to hold information about movies, with specific spots for the title, director, year, and type.
+   -  **What it does**: This code defines a new data structure named "movie".
+A "movie" has four properties (or "slots"): title, director, year, and type.

 2. **Creating a Movie Instance:**
    ```lisp
    (make-movie :title "Blade Runner" :director "Ridley Scott")
    ```
    - **Simple Explanation:** A specific movie, "Blade Runner" directed by "Ridley Scott", is being recorded using the previously defined structure.
 However, the year and type are not provided yet, so they are left empty (NIL).
+   - **What it does**: This creates a new instance of the "movie" structure and sets the "title" to "Title" and the "director" to "Director".
+The second line creates another instance of the movie and prints it.

 3. **Accessing and Modifying Movie Data:**
    ```lisp